Designing a Slack-Integrated Approval Workflow for Unmatched Reconciliation Items

 async def handle_slack_approval(request: Request):

-await _verify_slack_signature(request, SLACK_SIGNING_SECRET)
+await verify_slack_signature(request, SLACK_SIGNING_SECRET) # raw-bytes HMAC first

 try:

-actions = body["actions"]
+action = body["actions"][0]

-item_id = actions[0].get("action_id", "unknown")
+item_id = action.get("action_id", "unknown")

 reviewer_id = body["user"]["id"]